 If you’re still on Windows 7 or 8, the only way to upgrade to Windows 10 now is to buy a copy and install it.
 Earlier this year, Microsoft closed the loophole that permitted a free Windows 10 upgrade.

-Not upgrading to the latest version of Windows 10 is a sensible choice.
+Not upgrading to the latest version of Windows 10 remains a sensible choice.
 You’ll maximize your time on a stable installation and avoid bugs.
-Whether you can temporarily delay the Windows 10 Spring Creators Update depends on your Windows edition.
+Whether you can temporarily delay the Windows 10 October 2018 Update depends on your Windows edition.

 Windows 10 Home